 - Risk Management Education credit is available only to physicians enrolled in The University of Texas Professional Liability Insurance Plan.

-- If you are applying for both CME and RME credits for the same module, you MUST view the video through the CME link.
+- If you are applying for both CME and RME credits for the same module, you MUST view the videos through the CME and RME link.

 - The Fundamental Principles videos are more instructional in nature and meant to introduce viewers to basic concepts in communication skills.

 - The Managing Difficult Communication videos are suitable not only for learning concepts and techniques but also for group discussion or use as "stimulus tapes" to promote reflective learning (See On Being An Oncologist).

 - The ACE Lecture Series link contains videos of national/international experts in the field of clinical communication skills.
 If you enter through this link there will be no CME or RME awarded.
 You must enter through the CME and RME link or the RME link to receive credit.

 - The Video Library of Clinical Communication Skills also does not award continuing education credit and is available for those who want to view the videos without credit.